antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 as supporting both just-in-time (JIT) compilation and ahead-of-time (AOT) compilation?

-Instead of doing these reviews as an after thought, we'd make all these aspects part of the feature design, right from the start.
+Instead of doing these reviews as an afterthought, we'd make all these aspects part of the feature design, right from the start.
 In such a world, the standardized API set is, by construction, the common API set.
 When a feature is implemented, it would already be available for everyone because the code base is